+'''

+e.
+5.7 TOILET-contarea_horizontal.
 'This place has a few toilets all around.'
 (ASL, 33, 0284; 3 judgments)

+'''

 As can be seen, with A-FEW, a neutral form of TOILET can be used, as in (6)a, but an unpunctuated repetition can be used as well, as in (6)c, which involves 3 iterations in 3 different locations (spread out) of signing space.
 Iterating the sign in one and the same location, as in (6)b, yields deviance: plural-related repetition implies the use of different locations in space (other types of repetition in sign language are not subject to this constraint).
 In (6)d,e, the sign is continually repeated, which is easy to realize with a trembled T (one can just maintain the trembling for longer, and possibly over an entire area).
 Continuous repetition in a single location is sharply degraded, as seen in (6)d, whereas it is more acceptable if it covers an entire area, as in (6)e.
 The latter example is slightly degraded; there are two conceivable reasons: it could be that continuous repetition is not appropriate for count nouns, or that it is, but that it can only refer to very dense groups, which could contradict the use of A-FEW.
-Finally, weak iconic information is provided by repetition-based forms: (6)c is understood to mean that there are a few toilets grouped together and/or all over.
+Finally, weak iconic information is provided by repetition-based forms: (6)c is understood to mean that there are a few toilets spread out, in at least three locations.
+The somewhat degraded form in (6)e suggests that there are a few toilets grouped together and/or all over.
 (We come back below to examples in which iconic information is far more precise.)